 The other way to get to Bailey Island is by sea.

-Casco Bay Lines offers scenic tours departing from Portland which include Bailey Island and Mackerel Cove or Eagle Island.
-The tour has a 2-hour layover on Bailey Island for lunch at Cook’s Lobster & Ale House
+Casco Bay Lines offers scenic tours departing from Portland, ME.
+Among others, the tours include Bailey Island and Mackerel Cove or Eagle Island.
+Both tours provide for a 2-hour layover on Bailey Island for lunch at Cook’s Lobster & Ale House.

 You can also arrive by sea on a sailing charter, lobster tour, or even charter your own private tour.

-Here are a few options you might consider to arrive at Bailey Island by sea:
+Here are a few options you might consider for arriving at Bailey Island by sea:

 - Tevake Sailing Charters